toolbrewers/hetz/README.md

 # hetz
-A simple and easy to use front-end client for the Hetzner Cloud API
+A simple and easy to use client and cli for the Hetzner Cloud API